kineticdata/kinetic-ui-packages/README.md

 _**Approver_ | Options are: a Team Name, a Users username, `manager` or `none`.
 If this is set, all forms in this kapp will get approvals sent to the value set here unless specified in a form. | `none`
 _**Approval Form Slug_ | The form slug for which approvals should be created in (if not defined on form) | `approval` Description    | A short description of what this kapp is used for, typically displayed on the Kapp Listing (home) Page | `Browse, request and check status of services`
-Discussion Id | The Id of the Discussion related to this kapp.
-Typically where kapp owners can collaborate on suggestions or changes. | `<discussion guid>`
 _**Form Workflow_ | Defines which workflow type should be executed for each type of action.
 All values should be prefixed with an action (Created, Deleted, Updated) Workflow types are (Standard, True, False, or a custom process name) Example (Created - False | Deleted - True | Updated - My Custom Process) | `Updated - False`
 Record Search History | This attribute controls when searches made from this kapp are recorded.
 Options are All (all searches will be recorded) / None (Only record when no results found) / Off (never record search history) | `All`
 Icon           | The [Font Awesome Icons](http://fontawesome.io/icons/) Font Awesome icon used to represent this kapp. | `fa-book`